Robert M. Westervelt

 - Mallinckrodt Professor of Applied Physics and of Physics

 Robert Westervelt received his Ph.D. from the University of California, Berkeley in 1977.
-Following a postdoctoral appointment at Berkeley, he moved to Harvard University, where he is currently Mallinckrodt Professor of Applied Physics & Physics, and Professor of Physics.
+Following a postdoctoral appointment at Berkeley, he moved to Harvard University, where he is currently Mallinckrodt Professor of Applied Physics & Physics.
 He is a Fellow of the American Physical Society.

 Westervelt's group investigates the quantum behavior of electrons inside nanoscale semiconductor structures, and develops tools for the manipulation of biological systems.

-On the biophysics side, Westervelt's group has developed hybrid Integrated Circuit / Microfluidic chips that combine the power of CMOS technology with the biocompatibility of microfluidics (Lee, Ham & Westervelt, 2007, Hunt et al. 2008).
+On the bioengineering side, Westervelt's group has developed hybrid Integrated Circuit / Microfluidic chips that combine the power of CMOS technology with the biocompatibility of microfluidics (Issadore & Westervelt, 2013, and Lee, Ham & Westervelt, 2007).
 These devices act as programmable microfluidic systems that can trap, move, sort, and assemble biological cells and small particles in fluids.

-Robert Westervelt is Director of the NSF-funded Nanoscale Science and Engineering Center, Science of Nanoscale Systems and their Device Applications, which is basedat Harvard University and includes participants at MIT, UC Santa Barbara and the Museum of Science, Boston.
-Previously Westervelt served as Director of the Materials Research Science and Engineering Center and as Co-Director of the Joint Services Electronics Program, both at Harvard.
+Robert Westervelt is Director of the Harvard Center for Nanoscale Systems.
+Previously he served as Director of the NSF-funded Nanoscale Science and Engineering Center based at Harvard with partners at MIT, UC Santa Barbara and the Museum of Science, Boston, as Director of the Materials Research Science and Engineering Center, and as Co-Director of the Joint Services Electronics Program, both at Harvard.

 Harvard School of Engineering and Applied Sciences and Department of Physics